-I create artwork which allows the participant to come to a new level of understanding and elicits an emotional reaction.
+I create artwork which allows the viewer to come to a new level of understanding and elicits an emotional reaction.
 I want the audience to become an integral component in my work by actually interacting or imagining themselves interacting with the piece.
-After this experience, they will have a new perspective on how something else exists in the world.
+After this experience, they have a new perspective on how something else exists in the world.
 Artists carry the burden of educating the public and creating awareness of social injustices and other issues.

-All of my work involves a physical relationship between the viewer/wearer/ participant and a specific object or piece of artwork.
+All of my work involves a relationship between the viewer/wearer/ participant and a specific object or piece of artwork.
 I am extremely interested in human interactions and their relationships with other humans and objects.
 Both art and performances can convey ideas and emotions; I want to use these forms of communication to help people become more aware of their own feelings, attitudes and surroundings.
 This reinforces the importance of art as a social agent, which helps the public to expand its worldview, by allowing the viewers to see themselves inside of the artwork.